Welcome to today's edition of the Rush 24-7 podcast.

 The same thing.

-Not sure exactly how quickly they can retire, but that's what was on the ballot in Wisconsin.
+Not sure exactly how quickly they can retire, but that's what was on the ballot in Wisconsin, went down tubes and that's what public policy polling is telling us is going on in Ohio.

-Democrats more liberal and less white than in 2008.
+The headline here says it all Democrats, more liberal and less white than in 2008.

-Party generated look generally looks demographically similar to 2008.
+Party generated look generally, looks demographically similar to 2008.

-Well, then what how can it look similar if it's more liberal and less white?
+How can it look similar if it's more liberal and less white?

-In many respects, a demographic profile of Democrats nationwide is similar to what it was in 2008, although Democrats have become somewhat less white.
+In many respects, a demographic profile of Democrats nationwide similar to what it was in 2008, although Democrats have become somewhat less white.

 How did that happen?

-Not spending as much time outside in the sun?
+What happens not spending as much time outside in the sun?

 Democrats have become somewhat less white.